idoideas/StickerMaker-for-Whatsapp/README.md

 ## So what can you do in this app?

 * Create and organize your very own sticker packs by pack name and creator.
-* Share your newly created packs to your friends as easily as clicking a button.
+* Share your newly created packs to your friends using WhatsApp itself, as easily as clicking a button.
 * Load your friends' original packs to your WhatsApp client by sharing the files recieved to the app.
 * Modify packs that were created using the app to your liking!